Rare and Scarce Species

 Scarce and Rare Species

-To see the current list of species and subspecies for which records are assessed by the SOSRC are listed in the back of the Sussex Bird Report.
+To see the current list of species and subspecies for which records are assessed by the SOSRC, Click Here.
 The species that are dealt with by the British Birds Rarities Committee (BBRC) are all those that do not occur on a regular basis within the county and are not included in the SOS list of scarce and rare species (Click Here).
 Certain distinctively marked scarce or rare subspecies are also considered and published either by SOSRC or BBRC.
 The Sussex Bird Report lists those subspecies considered by SOSRC.

 Submission of records

 Observers are encouraged to submit completed forms (Click Here) as soon as possible after the observation via e-mail to the Recorder ( Recorder@sos.org.uk), or via BirdTrack.
 If using BirdTrack a full description should still be completed.
 BirdTrack sends such descriptions to the County Recorder.
 For inclusion in the annual Sussex Bird Report, SOSRC-adjudicated records need to have been accepted by May of the following year and therefore all records should be submitted by the end of March of the next year at the very latest.

 BBRC records will need to be submitted earlier.
 Records for BBRC can be submitted direct or via the Recorder.
 Records submitted directly should be copied to the Recorder.
 Consideration by the SOSRC is conducted by circulation in small batches of records via e-mail, with assessment of each batch taking about three weeks.
 Prompt submission is essential to ensure inclusion in the relevant annual report.
 This is particularly important in the case of records that are assessed by BBRC as their circulation process can take six months or more.

 It greatly helps the Recorder and the Committee if any paper records are typed (or written) in black ink on an SOS submission form or BBRC form (available from the BBRC Secretary or on the BBRC webpage) or on A4 paper using its format, as they have to be scanned.